R8407/Hosted_Network/README.md

 # Hosted_Network
 Overall, this script automates network tasks and firewall management on Windows, providing flexibility for users to control hosted networks and device access.
+I also compiled it into an exe file. but you can download the source code and then do the compiling later with pyinstaller

 Features:
 + Main-menu